KingSila/100-days-of-code/log.md

 * i think once i know how to initiliaze the state with, the rest should be easy as is just importing and exporting of the different components.i think
 * Those who did React and understood it within a month please raise your hands we need to have a chat

+ **Thoughts:**.#100daysofcode   Day 87

+*  slowly but surely the React components is starting to gel
+*  build something smalll test it and move to the next thing
+*  Make something work first  then sytle it
+ * We walking through this React Movie site and learning lots.